cg67qowo/Advanced-Data-Analysis-with-Python/README.md

 ### Supplementary Resources
 - [*Linear Algebra with Python*](https://link.springer.com/book/10.1007/978-981-99-2951-1) by Tsukada et al. — to deepen the basis of linear algebra while preserving an applied approach.
 - If you need guidance regarding more basic topics like basic data cleaning and handling, or version control with Git, please refer to the **Basic Python guidelines** I prepared [here](https://github.com/cg67qowo/Introduction-to-Data-Analysis-with-Python/blob/main/Python_Guidelines.pdf).
+- In all the slides and notebook, I reference my sources or the sources I used to build my materials.
+Feel free to use them if you need further guidance, as they are all very good courses!